SS Island Princess: Sale to Canadian Pacific Railway

 In 1918, Daily was sold to the coastal service of the Canadian Pacific Railway, who renamed her Island Princess.
 CPR put her in the Gulf Islands service, where she made a significant improvement.
 She was the smallest vessel in the CPR Fleet.
 Island Princess (ex Daily) ran for CPR from 1918 to 1930.
 She served points on North Pender, South Pender, Mayne, Galiano, and Saltspring Islands.

 Sale to Gulf Islands Ferry Co.

-CPR’s Gulf Island service was proving successful, so Captain Troup, the head of CPR’s steamship division, decided to replace Island Princess with the old CPR steamer Charmer in 1927.
+CPR's Gulf Island service was proving successful, so Captain Troup, the head of CPR's steamship division, decided to replace Island Princess with the old CPR steamer Charmer in 1927.
 Unlike Island Princess, Charmer had been rebuilt to carry automobiles.
 In 1930, CPR sold Island Princess to the Gulf Islands Ferry Company which renamed her Cy Peck after British Columbia war hero and politician Cyrus Wesley Peck.
-Unfortunately but probably inevitably the new owners rebuilt her to carry automobiles.
+The new owners rebuilt her to carry automobiles.